-- 8.12 This funding is no longer separately identifiable within the Council's financial settlement from the Government and the principle has now been adopted each year that the amount of money distributed by the Council will reduce in line with its own reduction in Government support. - 8.13 By 2017/2018, this amount had reduced to £38,885 and it has remained at that level since then, as the Council no longer receives any Revenue Support Grant (RSG). - 8.14 2019/2020 was the final year of a four year settlement, which was announced in February 2016 and allowed Councils to be able to forward plan for those four years.
-The four year settlement confirmed that this Council would not receive any RSG from 2018/2019 and also announced an additional tariff on Business Rates (known as negative RSG) for 2019/2020, which would have further reduced Council funding by around £1M. - 8.15 The Government reviewed the position regarding the negative RSG and this was not imposed in 2019/2020 or 2020/2021 and consequently, the Council confirmed that the amount to be distributed to Parish, Town & Community Councils should remain at £38,885. - 8.16 Unfortunately, uncertainty remains regarding the funding settlement for 2021/2022, especially in view of the Covid-19 pandemic. - 8.17 The Council could decide to remove this Grant, however Members should be aware that the Government has strongly suggested that they would not expect Councils to do so. - 8.18 Removal of the Grant would be more justifiable, should the Government impose the negative RSG, but this will not be known until the settlement for 2021/2022 is announced. - 8.19 In view of this uncertainty, it is recommended that this decision be delegated to the Service Director Customers and the Service Director Resources in consultation with the Executive Member for Finance & IT, when the settlement for 2021/2022 is known.
-It might be necessary to make a decision without knowing the final settlement, as the timing of the detailed Local Government settlement is very unclear.
-There are administrative benefits in being able to communicate to Parishes what they will receive as a CTRS payment at an early stage, so they can calculate how much they need to raise through their precept.
+- 8.12 This funding is no longer separately identifiable within the Council's financial settlement from the Government and the principle has now been adopted each year that the amount of money distributed by the Council will reduce in line with its own reduction in Government support. - 8.13 By 2017/2018, this amount had reduced to £38,885 and it has remained at that level since then, as the Council no longer receives any Revenue Support Grant (RSG). - 8.14 2019/2020 was the final year of a four-year settlement, which was announced in February 2016 and allowed Councils to be able to forward plan for those four years.
+The four-year settlement confirmed that this Council would not receive any RSG from 2018/2019 and also announced an additional tariff on Business Rates (known as negative RSG) for 2019/2020, which would have further reduced Council funding by around £1M. - 8.15 The Government reviewed the position regarding the negative RSG and this was not imposed in 2019/2020 or 2020/2021 and consequently, the Council confirmed that the amount to be distributed to Parish, Town & Community Councils should remain at £38,885. - 8.16 The provisional Local Government settlement details that negative RSG will continue to not be applied in 2021/22.
+It is very unlikely that this would change with the final settlement. - 8.17 The Council could decide to remove this Grant; however, Members should be aware that the Government has strongly suggested that they would not expect Councils to do so. - 8.18 It is therefore recommended that Council confirm that the amounts continue to be distributed to Parish, Town & Community Councils in 2021/22.
+There are administrative benefits in being able to communicate to Parishes what they will receive as a CTRS payment at this stage, so they can calculate how much they need to raise through their precept.